Gertrude Stancil Pittman

 Warming up to her Pa was difficult.
 He loved her and teased her, like all of his children.
 Harvey affectionately called her "Sis."

 Gertrude accompanied her Aunt Arnettie, 36 years old and unmarried, when she courted Gertrude’s Uncle Fred Hill.
 Aunt Tempy Ann Stancil Hill died on August 16, 1909.
 This left Uncle Fred alone with 11 children.
 Fred married Arnettie on April 23, 1911.
-6 year old Gertrude saw her Aunt Arnettie marry and leave.
+Six-year-old Gertrude saw her Aunt Arnettie marry and leave.
 She missed her.
 Gertrude’s grandparents were now 69 and 70 years old.
 She was an only and lonely child.

 Gertrude attended the Woodard School from 1911 until 1918.
 She worshiped at both Holly Springs Freewill Baptist Church and Center Ridge Presbyterian Church.

 Days passed and Gertrude had almost forgotten her vision.
 She was introduced to Fletcher Pittman.
 He was wearing a blue and white striped suit.
 Gertrude could hardly believe her eyes.
 This was the handsome man she saw in the well.
-Falling love was quick and easy for both of them.
+Falling in love was quick and easy for both of them.

 Fletcher's Pa married twice.
 His first wife, Pinettie Hales, died in 1896.
-Pinettia was the half sister of John Thomas Stancil, Harvey’s Pa.
+Pinettia was the half-sister of John Thomas Stancil, Harvey’s Pa.
 Fletcher was from his second marriage and he had many brothers and sisters.
-Full siblings were: Flora born in 1904, Ora born in 1905, Ila born in 1906, Tilma born in 1907, Lina born in1908, Melissa born in 1911, Sanford born in 1913, Rena born in 1915, Josh F. born in 1918, Lena born in 1920.
-Half siblings were: Alice born in 1882, Robert L. born in 1884, Lafayette born in 1888, Lula M. born in 1890, William Millard born in 1893, Willimer Herbert born in 1896.
+Full siblings were: Flora born in 1904, Ora born in 1905, Ila born in 1906, Tilma born in 1907, Lina born in 1908, Melissa born in 1911, Sanford born in 1913, Rena born in 1915, Josh F. born in 1918, Lena born in 1920.
+Half-siblings were: Alice born in 1882, Robert L. born in 1884, Lafayette born in 1888, Lula M. born in 1890, William Millard born in 1893, Willimer Herbert born in 1896.

 W. Gray built a house for Fletcher and Gertrude.
-After a time Gertrude and Fletcher decided to move to Duplin County and farm on Gertrude’s land.
+After a time, Gertrude and Fletcher decided to move to Duplin County and farm on Gertrude’s land.
 Land inherited from her deceased mother.
 There was already a house on the farm.
 Gertrude and Fletcher stayed one year.

-When they returned their house was occupied.
+When they returned, their house was occupied.
 Gertrude and Fletcher moved into Uncle Sam's Old Place and eventually bought it.
 Times were tough and they had to give up the farm.
 Gertrude and Fletcher became tenant farmers for James Woodard.
-They lived in one single story tenant house about 1937.
+They lived in one single-story tenant house about 1937.
 This was close to Emmette Stancil's house.
 They moved to James Woodard’s two-story tenant house about 1938.
 This was located closer to Glendale School.

 Gertrude learned how to work at a young age and how to adapt to her situation.
 She not only worked hard creating a home for her family, but also worked in the fields.
 Irene remembers her mama taking pride in keeping her house clean, straight, and the floors scrubbed.
 Her yard was swept clean, as was the custom.
 Gertrude loved flowers and always had a yard full.
 Her yard won the Kenly Garden Club monthly award in 1980.

-Gertrude loved meat, greens and sweet potatoes.
+Gertrude loved meat, greens, and sweet potatoes.
 She grew and canned a variety of vegetables for her family.
 Gertrude canned jars in the tobacco barn.
 She never lost a jar using this method.
 Gertrude did not like most vegetables and never ate any according to her daughter, Irene.

-Gertrude planted, using the phases of the moon.
+Gertrude planted using the phases of the moon.
 She canned meats: sausage, lean pork, spare ribs.
 Hog killings were set by phases of the moon.
 Gertrude had lots of chickens.
 Fried chicken was loved by all and chicken pastry was served when hens quit laying.
 Gertrude even developed her own recipe for pastry, using ham hocks.

 The children frequently had friends visiting at mealtime.
 According to daughter Anne, Gertrude often said, "If the table can hold them, I can feed them."
 Her table was made out of a Holly tree by Fletcher.
 Gertrude kept oilcloth covering it.

 Gertrude made sure a dessert was served each night.
-Her children looked forward to one of her specialties: jelly cakes, molasses cakes, biscuit pudding, rice pudding, pies or applejacks.
+Her children looked forward to one of her specialties: jelly cakes, molasses cakes, biscuit pudding, rice pudding, pies, or applejacks.
 Each child had its favorite.

 Anne recalled Gertrude using tobacco twine for crocheting.
 She crocheted around good parts of worn towels.
-This not only made them pretty, but extended their life.
+This not only made them pretty but extended their life.

 Gertrude and Fletcher had 10 children.
 Gertie Mae was born on July 7, 1922.
-Mabel Irene was born on Nov.
+Mable Irene was born on Nov.
 29, 1923.
 Arnold Webster was born on Aug.
 12, 1925.
 Ruth Elder was born on June 10, 1928.
 Billy Royce was born May 10, 1930.
 Thomas Rex was born on July 21, 1932.
 Harvey Alton was born April 19, 1937.
 Charlotte Anne was born Aug.
 30, 1938.
 George MacArthur was born Aug.
 12, 1942.
 Jennifer was born Dec.
 25, 1944.

 Gertrude and Fletcher were members of Holly Springs Free Will Baptist Church.
 This was the church Gertrude attended as a child.